mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 An important development of conceptual tools to apply activity to authentic learning settings takes the form of a formulation knows as third generation activity theory (3GAT).

 As mentioned in the section above, the recognised the importance of interacting activty systems, the movement of subjects between systems and the possibility for joint work on a shared object.
-These concepts are represented via an extension of Engeström's triangular representation of key cultural aspects of the activity in question, now also include a second triable representing other
+These concepts are represented via an extension of Engeström's triangular representation of key cultural aspects of the activity in question, now also include a second triable representing other cultural factors including, norms and rules, division of labour and community [@engestrom_learning_1987; @engestrom_expansive_2001]

 ![](./Pictures/shared_object_engestrom.png){width=90%}